Do Your Plants Have Anger Issues?

 If you have a Crepe Myrtle, never crop it.
 It’s a sure way to have deformed limbs that produce half the flowers and are now structurally damaged.
 If you want your trees to be happy and healthy, educate yourself and only hire educated people to care for your trees so they don’t eventually end up with anger issues.
 The one on the right was never cropped and is definitely a happier tree.

-So the moral of the story is not to scare the hell out of you so you don’t go outside, but to remind you that nature is a force to be reckoned with and respected.
+So the moral of the story is not to scare you so you don’t go outside, but to remind you that nature is a force to be reckoned with and respected.

-Plants are dangerous because of user error. (above, the curb is about 2 feet the other direction, so this is a lawsuit waiting to happen).
-Plants are not going to break in and get you, but they will check you if you don’t respect them.
+Plants aren’t going to break in and get you, but they will check you if you don’t respect them.
 Plant responsibly, learn to ID plants like Poison Ivy and Poison Oak.
 If you have an allergic reaction to any plant, look up the family of the plant so you can avoid them in the future.
-Plants families can have vastly different features so look them up.
+Plant families can have vastly different features so look them up.

 If you choose to live dangerously, the best defense along with education is protective gear.
 Always wear protective clothing in the landscape like glasses, hat, gloves and good shoes or boots instead of flip-flops.
 If you’re a little more subdued in your approach, you’re in luck, because there are at least a hundred more non stabby, plants and trees to choose from, that are also native and adapted to Central Texas!
 If you need help with plant choices, making a total plan, or just need someone to run ideas past, check out my list of services and give me a call.

 “Saving the Planet One Yard at a Time”